BioAITeam/Machine-learning-applications-to-predict-two-phase-flow-patterns/README.md

 ## Folders

 - **12 DB dataset and algorithms** In this folder, you will find all algorithms and implementations with the database 12 DB dataset.
 Please review the paper associated with this repository.
+- **DataDistribution** In this folder, a notebook shows the data distribution of each of the databases.
+- **Feature_selection** This folder shows the features of each of the databases.
+- **Shoham dataset and algorithms** In this folder, you will find all algorithms and implementations with the database Shoham dataset.
+Please review the paper associated with this repository

 ## Requirements
 This repository requires the following libraries and frameworks: